Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 ### Task 2: Log in to GitHub & Set Up Lab Environment

-In this task, participants will prepare their technical workspace using **Copilot Agent Mode**.
-Instead of manually executing commands, learners will craft and submit **natural language prompts** to GitHub Copilot, allowing it to scaffold their environment, generate boilerplate code, and guide setup steps interactively.
+In this task, participants will prepare their technical workspace.

 1. Navigate back to the home page of your repository by clicking the **Code** **(1)** tab located at the top left of the screen.
 Click the **Code** **(2)** button located in the middle of the page.